-Nothing could be as mind boggling as switching on your humidifier and it fails to produce mist.
-Power cord – check, water – check!
+Nothing could be as mind-boggling as switching on your humidifier, which fails to produce mist.
+Power cord: check; water: check!

 So, why is there no mist coming out of my humidifier?
 Most humidifiers fail to produce mist when they are dirty.
 If the humidifier does not stand on a level surface, it might fail to mist.
 A warm mist or evaporative humidifier can also fail if the heating elements are coated with scale.

 A few times in the past, we have looked at common humidifier issues that you are likely to experience.
-Now, it is time to consider the question of your evaporative or ultrasonic humidifier not producing mist.
+Now, it is time to consider whether your evaporative or ultrasonic humidifier not producing mist.

 In yet another article, we looked at the most common causes of a Pure Enrichment humidifier not working.

-Why is my humidifier not misting: Possible causes and fixes
+Why is the humidifier not misting?
+Causes and fixes

-Here are simple checks for a Crane humidifier not blowing mist:
+Here are some simple checks for a Crane humidifier not blowing mist:

 1. Check whether it stands on a level surface